 While we love shooting film, we're not oblivious to the fact that we live in a digital world.
 Somewhere, on some end, we have to scan in our film so we can give our film shots the most exposure possible.
 While printing can and should still be done from the negative when possible, it's sometimes impractical and expensive to do so.
 And for these reasons, here are few notes on scanning.

 The first and best recommendation we can make is to simply have your film scanned by a lab.
 Not everyone has the time or funds to scan on their own scanners at home.
 And even fewer have the means or access to high-quality film scans at home.
-So for those that don't, we recommend getting scans done when you develop your film.
+So for those that don't, we recommend getting scans done when you develop your film (or with us!).
 Moreover, try to get higher quality scans while you're at it – something that you can at least print an 8x10 from once you've made a few tweaks to your image.